 100 Level Courses

-This course provides the foundations for students to become critical, anti-racist consumers and savvy, ethical producers of digital, visual, and audio media.
-Students will learn to identify and analyze formal elements of films, television, commercials, and user-generated content (such as YouTube videos and gifs).
-At the same time, students will develop technical aspects of media production, including videography, sound recording, and video/sound editing.Offered by Film & Video Studies.
+Builds the foundation for students to be critical consumers and ethical producers of digital, visual, and audio media.
+Students identify and analyze formal elements of films, television, commercials, social media content, and emerging technologies, including AI.
+Students create their own media and develop skills in videography, sound recording, and video/sound editing.Offered by Film & Video Studies.
 Limited to three attempts.

 Schedule Type: Lecture